 Who is Greta?

-Over the course of 2018, Greta has been invited to speak at multiple international meetings.
+Over the course of 2018 and 2019, Greta has been invited to speak at multiple international meetings.
 At the United Nations Climate Change Conference, the COP24 Summit, the World Economic Forum, the European Economic and Social Committee, and more, Greta has repeated her climate crisis message (2).

 What is her climate crisis message about?